Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Introduction

 \section{Introduction}

-The recent proliferation of Generative AI (GenAI) tools has transformed how people design digital experiences, including how UX professionals prototype, develop, and deploy software.
-Built on large language and multimodal foundation models~\cite{Bommasani2021FoundationModels}, systems such as ChatGPT\footnote{\url{https://chat.openai.com}}, GitHub Copilot\footnote{\url{https://github.com/features/copilot}}, Cursor\footnote{\url{https://www.cursor.com}}, Lovable\footnote{\url{https://lovable.dev}}, and Bolt\footnote{\url{https://bolt.new}} translate natural-language prompts directly into working code, user interfaces, and interactive prototypes.
+The recent proliferation of Generative AI (GenAI) tools has transformed how people write \cite{Liang2025widespread} and design digital experiences \cite{Takaffoli2024design}, including how product team members prototype, develop, and deploy software.
+Built on large language and multimodal foundation models~\cite{Bommasani2021FoundationModels}, systems such as ChatGPT\footnote{\url{https://chat.openai.com}}, GitHub Copilot\footnote{\url{https://github.com/features/copilot}}, Claude Code\footnote{\url{https://code.claude.com/}}, Cursor\footnote{\url{https://www.cursor.com}}, Lovable\footnote{\url{https://lovable.dev}}, and Bolt\footnote{\url{https://bolt.new}} translate natural-language prompts directly into working code, user interfaces, and interactive prototypes.
 Earlier AI-assisted tools, such as code autocompletion or small code snippet suggestions, were designed mainly to speed up single tasks without changing overall workflows~\cite{svyatkovskiy2020intellicode}.
 By contrast, these new vibe coding systems act as continuous partners: they can generate entire components, integrate APIs, and adapt outputs to user context, collapsing once-separate stages of ideation, prototyping, and implementation into a single conversational workflow.
-This emerging style of working with AI has been described as ``vibe coding''~\cite{karpathy2025_vibecoding}, a term that entered popular discourse after Andrej Karpathy's 2025 post on Twitter/X, describing it as \textit{``There's a new kind of coding I call "vibe coding", where you fully give in to the vibes, embrace exponentials, and forget that the code even exists.''}~\cite{karpathy2025_vibecoding}.
+This emerging style of working with AI, recently characterized as addictive \cite{ronacher2026agent}, has been described as ``vibe coding''~\cite{karpathy2025_vibecoding}, a term that entered popular discourse after Andrej Karpathy's 2025 post on Twitter/X, describing it as \textit{``There's a new kind of coding I call "vibe coding", where you fully give in to the vibes, embrace exponentials, and forget that the code even exists.''}~\cite{karpathy2025_vibecoding}.